kolide/launcher/docs/architecture/launcher_watchdog.md

 ### Watchdog Service

+Note that for the initial implementation, this service is windows only.
+It is intentionally designed to give room for alternate OS implementations if needed in the future.
+Most of the relevant code can be found in [ee/watchdog](../../ee/watchdog/)

 Here is a basic sequence diagram displaying the enable path for the windows watchdog service.
 The `launcher_watchdog_enabled` control flag will trigger the initial configuration and installation, and removal of the flag will trigger removal of the service.

 ```mermaid